open-cloud/open-cloud.github.io.old/0_overview.md

-Operationally, once an Admin or PI at a Site has created a Slice and assigned an initial set of Users (with Admin privilege) to that Slice, those Users instantiate the Slice on the underlying infrastructure by creating a set of Slivers and a set of Networks.
+Operationally, once an Admin or PI at a Site has created a Slice and assigned an initial set of Users (with Admin privilege) to that Slice, those Users instantiate the Slice on the underlying infrastructure by creating a set of Instances and a set of Networks.
 Optionally, a Slice may join Networks created (owned) by other Slices.
-Note that the set of Slivers and Networks instantiated for a Slice may span multiple Deployments, but this fact is not necessarily visible to the User.
+Note that the set of Instances and Networks instantiated for a Slice may span multiple Deployments, but this fact is not necessarily visible to the User.

 The workflow for instantiating a Slice on the physical infrastructure is typically iterative and incremental.
-A User associated with the Slice might first query the system to learn about the set of Sites and Nodes and create a set of Slivers accordingly.
-Next, the User might create one or more Networks that logically connect those Slivers.
+A User associated with the Slice might first query the system to learn about the set of Sites and Nodes and create a set of Instances accordingly.
+Next, the User might create one or more Networks that logically connect those Instances.
-Slivers can be added to and removed from a Slice over time, with the corresponding Networks adjusted to account for those changes.
+Instances can be added to and removed from a Slice over time, with the corresponding Networks adjusted to account for those changes.

-XOS maintains the invariant that all Slivers belonging to the Slice are attached to all Networks associated with the Slice, with the convention that every Network appears as an interface (in the sense of an Unix interface, for example, eth1) within each Sliver.
+XOS maintains the invariant that all Instances belonging to the Slice are attached to all Networks associated with the Slice, with the convention that every Network appears as an interface (in the sense of an Unix interface, for example, eth1) within each Instance.

 There is intended asymmetry in the definition of a Slice.
-All Slivers bound to a Slice share the same Image (hence that field is defined Slice-wide), while each Network potentially has a different NetworkTemplate (hence that field is defined per-Network).
+All Instances bound to a Slice share the same Image (hence that field is defined Slice-wide), while each Network potentially has a different NetworkTemplate (hence that field is defined per-Network).